Notice small tension in your body, your tone of voice, and level of frustration.

 ABOUT ANGER MANAGEMENT

-Anger is a normal, healthy emotion, but when chronic, explosive anger spirals out of control, it can have serious consequences for your relationships, your health, and your state of mind.
-With insight about the real reasons for your anger and these anger management tools, you can learn to keep your temper from hijacking your life.
+Anger is a normal, healthy emotion, but when constant and explosive anger spirals out of control, it can have serious consequences for your relationships, your health, and your state of mind.
+Developing important insight about the real reasons for your anger, you can learn to keep your temper from hijacking your life.

 The emotion of anger is neither good nor bad.
-Like any emotion, it’s conveying a message, telling you that a situation is upsetting, or unjust, or threatening.
-If your knee-jerk reaction to anger is to explode, however, that message never has a chance to be conveyed.
-So while it’s perfectly normal to feel angry when you’ve been mistreated or wronged, anger becomes a problem when you express it in a way that harms yourself or others.
+Like any emotion, it’s conveying a message to our brain, telling you that a situation is upsetting, or unjust, or threatening.
+If your knee-jerk reaction to anger is to explode, that message never has a chance to be expressed verbally, but we act behaviorally off.
+So while it’s perfectly normal to feel angry when you’ve been mistreated or wronged, anger becomes a problem when you express it and act it out in a way that harms yourself or others.
 That’s where anger management comes in.

-The aim of anger management isn’t to suppress feelings of anger but rather to understand the message behind the emotion and express it in a healthy way without losing control.
-When you do, you’ll not only feel better, you’ll also be more likely to get your needs met, be better able to manage conflict in your life, and strengthen your relationships.
+The aim of anger management isn’t to suppress feelings of anger but rather to understand the message behind the emotion and express it in a healthy way without causing harm.
+When you do, you’ll not only feel better about yourself, you’ll also be more likely to get your needs met, be better able to mediate conflict in your life, and strengthen your relationships.
 Mastering the art of anger management takes work, but the more you practice, the easier it will become.

 Myth: I shouldn’t “hold in” my anger.
 It’s healthy to vent and let it out.

-Fact: Respect doesn’t come from bullying others.
-People may be afraid of you, but they won’t respect you if you can’t control yourself or handle opposing viewpoints.
+Fact: Respect doesn’t come from bullying others, respect is earned by modeling itself.
+People or your children may be afraid of you, but they won’t respect you if you can’t control yourself or handle opposing viewpoints.
 Others will be more willing to listen to you and accommodate your needs if you communicate in a respectful way.

 Anger problems often stem from what you’ve learned as a child.
 If you watched others in your family scream, hit each other, or throw things, you might think this is how anger is supposed to be expressed.